AbenOG/install_script/README.md

 # Aben's Arch post installation script
 Installs most common software and needed drivers so you are up and running with a single click!

-Tested on Garuda, EndeavourOS, Vanilla arch, Working 100%
+Tested on Garuda, EndeavourOS, Vanilla Arch, Working 100%

 # What does it do?